Students have the power to change the unchangeable ..

 The China Tribunal found that forced organ harvesting of prisoners of conscience in China amounts to Crimes Against Humanity.
 Two parts of genocide were also confirmed however the third component of the ‘special intent’ for genocide was unclear in the evidence the Tribunal had reviewed.
 The Tribunal stated that “there can be no doubt that there is a duty on those who have the power to institute investigations for, and proceedings at, international courts or at the UN to test whether Genocide has been committed”.

 YES!
 Student movements have a strong track record of contributing to the movement to bring an end to human rights abuses around the world.
 It is very easy to think you cannot make a difference, but if enough people decide to do something then progress really can be made.
 The first step is bringing us all together – so join us and together we’ll make change happen.

-(Note: at ETAC we all work probono.
-If you contribute to a project we are able to provide you with a letter of endorsement for your CV.)
+(Note: at ETAC’s Student Movement we all work probono HOWEVER if you contribute to a project we are able to provide you with a letter of endorsement for your CV!)

 My name is Albert and I am a practitioner of Falun Gong.
 I grew up in Sydney and am currently a student of finance and engineering.